ignaceHelsen/vigilant-eureka/webapp/README.md

 # About

 ## Usage
+First run in node-one:
+$ mvn install

+Then upload the mvn jar to ~/ on each node and change the hostname override in each script (only the index)

-First go into each node and run
+Then go into each node and run
 $ python3 listenAndStartJar.py

 Then run all ssh tunnels